-Our children's service includes neurological physiotherapists, occupational therapists and speech and language therapists.
+Our children's service includes neurological physiotherapists, occupational therapists speech and language therapists and psychologists.
 We treat children of all ages from babies to teenagers and we are experienced in managing conditions affecting the neurological and musculoskeletal systems.

 Hobbs currently has two MAES trained therapists at Hobbs.
 For more information, click here.